enactjs/samples/pattern-virtualgridlist-api/README.md

 ## VirtualGridList add/remove/select/deselect pattern // My Gallery

-A sample Enact application that shows off how to add/remove/select/deselect item of VirtualGridList
+A sample Enact application that shows off how to add/remove/select/deselect items of VirtualGridList

 Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can view it in your browser.